jackleckert/jackleckert/README.md

 # 👋 Hi, I'm **Jack**!

 **🇫🇷 🇩🇪 Autonomous Systems Engineer**
-🚀 Passionate about building innovative software solutions in **AI and Autonomous Systems**, contributing to a more efficient, safer and greener world.
+🚀 Passionate about building innovative software solutions in **AI and Autonomous Systems**, contributing to a more efficient, safer and cleaner world.

 ## 👀 **About Me**
 - 💼 Experienced in **Software Engineering** at various startups, currently Software Engineer at [Swift Navigation](https://www.swiftnav.com/).